 Use Online Resources

-I'm a big fan of knowing where I'm headed, so I use the following online resources religiously:
+If you’re a big fan of knowing where you’re headed, use the following online resources religiously: